somyatambi/cognitive-canvas-hackathon/DEMO_CHEAT_SHEET.md

 > "Brainstorming is spatial.
 You need to see ideas side-by-side, connect them, and build on them visually.
 Chat is linear and conversational - great for questions, not for ideation."

 ### "How is this production-ready?"
-> "Docker MCP Gateway provides clean microservice isolation, horizontal scalability, and Nginx routing.
+> "Our Docker-based microservices architecture provides clean agent isolation, horizontal scalability, and Nginx routing.
 We could deploy to Kubernetes tomorrow with minimal changes.
 Plus, multi-provider AI means no vendor lock-in."

 ### "What's the real-world use case?"
 > "Entrepreneurs starting businesses, students beginning research projects, hackathon teams brainstorming ideas.
 Anyone who's stared at a blank page not knowing where to start.
 We give them structure and momentum."